ippontech/blog-usa/posts/python-in-production-part-5-of-5.md

 Welcome back to the Python in Production series.
 In the [fourth part](https://templinkplaceholder) of the series, we learned how to run our program as a service on a linux machine using systemd.
 In the part of the series, we will learn how to automate our build process using Jenkins.

-In order not to overwhelm, I am going to assume that you already have a Remote Server up and Running with Docker installed, or at the very least, Docker installed locally.
+ I assume you already have a Remote Server up and Running with Docker installed, or Docker installed locally.
 If you do not have Docker running, you can find the installation instructions [here](https://docs.docker.com/engine/install/).
-I am also going to assume that you have kept your code up to date in the github repository that we set up in part 1.
+I am also going to assume that you have kept your code up to date in the GitHub repository that we set up in part 1 and have been following along until now.
 What we will learn how to do:
 * Write a Jenkinsfile
-* Connect Github to Jenkins
+* Connect GitHub to Jenkins
 * Create a Build Pipeline

 # Create a Jenkinsfile

-When we attach our github repository to Jenkins, we will be able to tell it to *look* in our repository for instructions on how to build our code.
+When we attach our GitHub repository to Jenkins, we will be able to tell it to *look* in our repository for instructions on how to build our code.
 Those instructions live in a file named `Jenkinsfile`.
 In the top level project directory `sample-python-project`, create a file called `Jenkinsfile`.
 ```bash
 touch Jenkinsfile
 ```